Vegan Is the Norm! These Companies Are Making Vegan the Default Option

 The students’ union of the University of Cambridge voted in favour of transitioning to 100% vegan menus across the university, and Darwin College’s May Ball in 2023 and 2024 was fully vegan – the first college at the institution to do so.

-Other UK universities where students voted to transition to 100% vegan catering in order to combat the climate and biodiversity crises include London Metropolitan University, Queen Mary University of London, University College London, the University of Birmingham, the University of Kent, the University of Warwick, Newcastle University, the University of Exeter, Falmouth University, Lancaster University and the University of Stirling.
+Other UK universities where students voted to transition to 100% vegan catering in order to combat the climate and biodiversity crises include London Metropolitan University, Queen Mary University of London, University College London, the University of Birmingham, the University of Kent, Newcastle University, the University of Exeter, Falmouth University, and Lancaster University.

 Businesses including Clive’s Pies, Flora, Pecan Deluxe, Vivera, and Candy Kittens have ditched animal-derived ingredients entirely and made their ranges completely vegan to be more animal-friendly, sustainable, efficient, and inclusive.